-- You may purchase additional badges for $100 each (the exhibitor staff order form will be posted here upon availability).
+- You may purchase additional badges for $100 each (an exhibitor staff registration form will be posted here in June).

 - Preregistered exhibitors may pick up their badges on-site at the self-service kiosk.
 Badges will not be mailed ahead of time.
 On-site registration will take place at the exhibitor registration desk in the lobby.